andyjones/rax-cors/README.md

 Synopsis
 --------

-List objects in a container:
+List objects in the `fonts` folder in the `ws-styles-dev` container:

-    ./cors-fonts -container ws-styles-dev
+    ./rax-cors -container ws-styles-dev

-Add an 'Access-Origin-Control' header to all objects:
+Add an `Access-Origin-Control` header to all objects:

-    ./cors-fonts -container ws-styles-dev -update
+    ./rax-cors -container ws-styles-dev -update

 Description
 -----------